2003 World Series of Poker

-The 2003 World Series of Poker (WSOP) was held at Binion's Horseshoe.

-Preliminary events
+The 2003 World Series of Poker (WSOP) was a poker tournament held at Binion's Horseshoe.
+The tournament is seen as a turning point in the history of competitive poker, as amateur Chris Moneymaker's victory in the main event despite no prior tournament experience was widely regarded as bringing with it a surge in public interest and popularity in the game, known as the Moneymaker effect, or the Poker boom.
+Moneymaker entered the tournament from a ticket won in an online PokerStars table.

+Events

+There were 35 preliminary bracelet events at the 2003 World Series of Poker.
+Doyle Brunson, Johnny Chan, and Phil Hellmuth all tied Johnny Moss's career bracelet record with their ninth.
+Men Nguyen finished runner-up in two events in this World Series.

 Main Event

 There were 839 entrants to the main event.
-Each paid $10,000 to enter what was the largest poker tournament ever played in a brick and mortar casino at the time.
+Each paid $10,000 to enter, with the top 63 players finishing in the money.
+It was the largest poker tournament ever played in a brick and mortar casino at the time.
 Many entrants, including the overall winner Chris Moneymaker, won their seat in online poker tournaments.
+Moneymaker defeated professional Sam Farha heads-up with two pair, which improved to a full house on the river, over Farha's pair of jacks.
 The 2003 Main Event was the first tournament to pay out at least $2,500,000 to the winner.
 Dan Harrington made the final table and looked to win his second Main Event championship, but fell short in third place.